GSTT-CSC/gstt-csc.github.io/_projects/CSC026-AutoSegCT.md

 <br><br>

 <h3>Alternatives</h3>
 Multiple commercial products exist.
 Multiple have also been tested locally at GSTT.
-However, the AutoSegCT solution has been deemed superior to commerical solutions consistently across multople tumour sites
+However, the AutoSegCT solution has been deemed superior to commercial solutions consistently across multiple tumour sites.

 <h3>Academic papers</h3>